Cherokee Indians – SC Native Americans

 • Many thousands of Cherokee refused to abandon their homes and were forced to leave on foot by the US Army.
 This march, known as the Trail of Tears, took three to five months during 1838.
 It was estimated that 13,000 Cherokee started this journey and that at least one-fourth died of hunger and exhaustion.
 Approximately 1,000 Cherokee escaped the Trail of Tears by hiding and were eventually granted land in western North Carolina.
 They are now known as the Eastern Band of Cherokees.

-• Today the Cherokee are presently the largest tribe of Native Americans in the United States.
-They boast large and prosperous reservations in Oklahoma and North Carolina, and there are smaller groups of Cherokee in Alabama, Arkansas, Georgia, South Carolina, and Texas.
+• Today the Cherokee are the largest tribe of Native Americans in the United States.
+They hold large reservations in Oklahoma and North Carolina, and there are smaller groups of Cherokee in Alabama, Arkansas, Georgia, South Carolina, and Texas.

 • Men – Loin cloth made of deerskin in summer; leggings, shirts and robes were added in winter.
 Men commonly decorated their bodies and faces with tattoos or paint.